-So you know you need a waste dumpster… Great!
-We’ve already armed you with the questions you’ll need to ask before ordering a dumpster, (thanks to last month’s blog post) but how do you figure out who to contact?
+So you know you need a construction dumpster… Great!
+We’ve already armed you with the questions you’ll need to ask before you rent a dumpster, (thanks to last month’s blog post) but how do you figure out who to contact?
 Back in the good ol’ days, you’d flip through the yellow pages of a big, bulky phone book and make a call.
-In a recent survey done for WhitePages.com, nearly seven out of ten people hardly, if ever, use the paper kind anymore!
-Because of this trend, phone books are becoming obsolete.
-Some communities are going so far as to ban the distribution of phone books to save trees because they’re so hard to recycle.
-If phone books are rapidly nearing extinction, where else can you turn to get the same information?
+But paper phone books are rapidly nearing extinction, so where else can you turn to get the same information?

-Many organizations are monitoring technology trends, and the consensus is that, as of January 2014, about 90% of Americans have a cell phone, 58% have a smartphone, 32% own an e-reader, and 42% own a tablet.
+Many organizations are monitoring technology trends, and the consensus is that, as of January 2018, about 95% of Americans have a cell phone, and 77% of them have a smartphone.
 Makes sense then, that more and more people are relying on search engines, online directories, and mobile apps to look up contact information.
 These techy resources contain the same information, (if not more,) and are more easily accessible than physical phone books ever were.
 If you know exactly what company you’re looking for, one of these methods would be a cinch!
 However, that’s not always the case.
 The amount of information can be overwhelming at times, and it’s up to you as a consumer to understand how these resources work, and the differences in the types of companies you’ll find when using them.